adamsilver/adamsilver.io-jekyll/_posts/2015-11-15-designing-a-bad-experience-on-purpose.md

 title: Designing a bad experience on purpose
 date:   2015-11-15 09:00:01
 categories: ux design ecommerce
+description: The crazy world of making things hard to use on purpose.
+This is one experience of that.
 ---

 Have you ever made something harder to use on purpose?